Veluga/Thalia-Backtesting-Tool/Video/demo.md

 [show assets]
 And in the end a breakdown of the assets and their categories that make up the portfolios is given.
 ​​
-After checking how the portfolio or portfolios performs the user can go back to the ticker selection tab in order to tweak the settings.
-In addition to this he can click on the "Export to PDF" button in order to export the current backtesting results as a PDF.
+After checking how the portfolio or portfolios performs the user can go back to the allocations tab in order to tweak the settings.
+To save the results in a more presentable format, we can click on the "Export to PDF" button in order to export the current backtesting results as a PDF.
 ​​
 After multiple rounds of tweaking the risk of overfitting can appear.
 ​